iammultiman/baseline-analyzer/README.md

 1. Dependencies install (`npm ci`)
 2. Prisma schema is pushed (SQLite dev.db)
 3. Dev server starts on port 3000

+### Container Image Note
+Originally the devcontainer used `mcr.microsoft.com/devcontainers/node:18`, but provisioning intermittently failed in Codespaces (`docker inspect` error).
+It now uses the broader `mcr.microsoft.com/devcontainers/universal:2` image for reliability.
+If you need a slimmer image, change the `image` field or introduce a Dockerfile pinning a digest.

 ### Customizing
 Add data seeding or switch to Postgres by editing `.devcontainer/devcontainer.json`.